Siman Povarenkin: GPM Asia

-Another mining project of Mr Povarenkin is GPM Asia.
+Another mining project of Povarenkin was GPM Asia.
 GPM Asia is not a part of GeoProMining Group.
 In 2009 GPM Asia acquired mining and processing operations located in Binh Thuan province in the south-east of Vietnam.
 Key products are mineral sands - zircon and titanium dioxide minerals in the form of ilmenite, rutile and monazite.
 Mineral sands produced by GPM Asia are certified by SGS.
 The company is looking into expanding its operations in the region.

 Personal life

+Povarenkin is married to Irina Povarenkina who was born in 1978 and they have two children who moved with their mother to London in 2013.

-Povarenkin has a passion for European and Russian art, which influenced him to purchase the 19th-century chateau in Normandy (France), which was previously owned by Yves Saint Laurent.
+Povarenkin has an interest in European and Russian art, which influenced him to purchase the 19th-century chateau in Normandy (France), which was previously owned by Yves Saint Laurent.
 Povarenkin is also a patron of theatrical arts and currently supports the theatre project Kvartet I which is based in Moscow.

-He is a noted gastronome with a great interest in foods from around the world, and has studied the culinary arts from regions ranging from Latin America to South East Asia.
+He is a noted gastronome with an interest in foods from around the world, and has studied the culinary arts from regions ranging from Latin America to South East Asia.